sethgoldin/install-davinci-resolve-centos/README.md

 				```sudo yum install libGLU```

 	8. After the installation completes, you should see the terminal prompt.
-Then, reboot the machine.
+Reboot.
 	9. After the machine has rebooted, open a Terminal shell again
 	10. You need to now become the root user.
 Type: